Table of Contents

 Today our guide will tell you everything associated with the why underwater welding hard?

-Why is underwater welding so hard?
+Why is underwater welding considered extremely challenging?

 The “Delta P” which is one of the most deadly hazards for divers.
 Moreover, divers face a unique and sometimes lethal hazard known as differential pressure.